 But that doesn’t mean that the value of social media is in engagement dashboards.
 In fact, it’s not.
 It’s in the power to interact and to gain insights from people: clients/partners/influencers/or even the average punter (who cares as long as you have an insight?).
-One insight only is sufficient for you to change positively and durably a product or service and make a strong impact in your market.
+One insight only is sufficient for you to change positively and durably a product or service and make a strong impact in your Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr....
 Yet, most marketers are lazy and prefer to pay Facebook so that they can show “big” engagement numbers even though you and I know that they are not really “big”.

 End of part one, stay tuned for more answers to my students’ content marketing questions.